MSB-io/Python-Alarm-Clock/README.md

 ## 🛠️ Technical Details

-- Built using Python's Tkinter library for the GUI
+- Built using Python's PyQt5 library for the GUI
 - Implements threading for background alarm monitoring
 - Uses Pygame for audio playback
 - Object-oriented design for better code organization